 A size 6, 7, or 8 wrap can be used for longer carries and gives you more options:

-Kristen wears size 20/22 and is using a Medium wrap (about 4.6 meters or size 6) for a Front Wrap Cross Carry tied in the very tips of the tails.
+Kristen wears a size 20/22 and uses a size 6 Woven Wrap for Front Wrap Cross Carry (FWCC) tied on the tippy tails.

-Sarah (size 16) using a Large wrap (around 5.1 meters, or size 7) for an Unpoppable Double Hammock Carry.
+Sarah (size 16) using a size 7 woven wrap (around 5.1 meters) for an Unpoppable Double Hammock Carry.

-Heidi (size 16/18) in a Front Wrap Cross Carry with a Medium (about 4.6 meters, or size 6) Didymos wrap when her daughter was 15 months.
+Heidi (size 16/18) in a Front Wrap Cross Carry with a size 6 wrap (about 4.6 meters) woven wrap when her daughter was 15 months.

-Heidi again with a Medium Anna Storchenwiege wrap (about 4.6 meters, or size 6) in a Double Hammock Carry with her 20 month old.
+Heidi again with a size 6 Anna Storchenwiege wrap (4.6 meters) in a Double Hammock Carry with her 20 month old.

-And here is Heidi again with the Medium Didymos wrap in a Double Hammock Carry, this time with her 50 lb 5 year old son.
+And here is Heidi again with the size 6 Didymos wrap in a Double Hammock Carry, this time with her 50 lb 5 year old son.

-And Heidi tandem wears her 50 lb 5 year old son in a Rucksack Carry on her back, with her 20 lb 22 month old daughter in the Tibetan Cross on the front, with the ends tied behind her daughter’s back, all with the Medium (about 4.6 meter) wrap.
+And Heidi tandem wraps her 50 lb 5 year old son in a Rucksack Carry on her back, with her 20 lb 22 month old daughter in the Tibetan Cross on the front, with the ends tied behind her daughter’s back, all with the size 6 wrap (4.6 meters).

 Sara is 5’3 and 200 lbs with a 38F cup size.
-She’s using a Medium (about 4.6 meters or size 6) wrap with her baby in a Front Wrap Cross Carry.
+She’s using a size 6 woven wrap (about 4.6 meters) with her baby in a Front Wrap Cross Carry.

-Sara again with the same Medium wrap (about 4.6 meters or size 6) wrap with her baby in a Rucksack Carry.
+Sara again with the same size 6 woven wrap (about 4.6 meters) with her baby on her back in a Rucksack Carry.

-Sara again, using a Medium (about 4.6 meters or size 6) wrap with her baby in a Double Hammock Carry.
+Sara again, using a size 6 woven wrap (4.6 meters) with her baby in a Double Hammock Back Carry.

-Shannon, 230 lbs, uses a Large wrap (around 5.1 meters or size 7) for Front Wrap Cross Carry.
+Shannon, 230 lbs, uses a size 7 woven wrap (around 5.1 meters) for Front Wrap Cross Carry.

-Michelle at about 250 lbs (size 18), looking cute with daughter Emeliah in a Rucksack Carry in a Medium (about 4.6 meters or size 6) Natibaby wrap.
+Michelle at about 250 lbs (size 18), looking cute with daughter Emeliah in a Rucksack Carry in a size 6 woven wrap (about 4.6 meters).

-Angela wears size 16/18 (about 210 lbs) at 5’2, and she is carrying her little one in a Front Wrap Cross Carry using a Large wrap (about 5.1 meters or size 7).
+Angela wears size 16/18 (about 210 lbs) at 5’2, and she is carrying her little one in a Front Wrap Cross Carry using a size 7 woven wrap (about 5.1 meters).
 It is a Storchenwiege Leo dyed by the amazing mama at the Pink Willow Tree).